Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Optimal Prediction Strategies in DETR

 \subsection{Exploring the Anatomy of DETR's Predictions}

-We begin our analysis by visualizing and examining the outputs generated from the DETR decoders.
+We begin our qualitative analysis by visualizing and examining the outputs generated from the DETR decoders.
 Since the Transformer decoder outputs only representation vectors, investigating their evolution across layers is not straightforward.
 We address this by reapplying the final feedforward network that operates on the last layer, $f_\phi$, to the intermediate layers.
 This allows us to transform each representation vector into its associated bounding box and class label.
-This is feasible due to the alignment of intermediate representations, facilitated by residual connections between decoder layers \citep{chuang2023dola}.
-Sample visualizations are in Figure~\ref{fig:insight}.
+This is feasible due to the alignment of intermediate representations, facilitated by residual connections between decoder layers~\citep{chuang2023dola}.
+Sample visualizations are in Figures~\ref{fig:insight} and \ref{fig:insight_contrast}.

 In the first decoder layer, the model appears to explore the encoded image features, producing varied queries that result in various plausible predictions.
-In this early stage, the distinction between positive and negative queries can be ambiguous.
-However, the self-attentions through the subsequent decoder layers progressively refine these predictions.
-By the final layer, the model selects a single query (i.e., optimal positive prediction) and assigns a confidence score based on its understanding of the image and the object.
-In contrast, the confidence scores for neighboring queries (i.e., optimal negative predictions) do not increase to the same extent as the positives and even decrease in high-reliability images.
-In contrast, in low-reliability images, the confidence score of the positive query does not significantly increase, while the scores of the negative ones are either slightly raised or unchanged.
-Based on this observation, we present our claim: \begin{claim} Predictions from DETR within a given image exhibit varying levels of reliability.
-For each object in the image, the optimal positive prediction is calibrated (i.e., reliable), while the remaining optimal negative predictions are not. \end{claim}
+In this early stage, the distinction between optimal positive and negative queries can be ambiguous (e.g., Figure~\ref{fig:insight-reli-dog} and Figure~\ref{fig:insight-reli-horse}).
+However, the attentions through the subsequent decoder layers progressively refine these predictions.
+By the final layer, the model selects a single prediction and assigns a confidence score based on its understanding of the image and the object.
+In contrast, the confidence scores for remaining queries do not increase to the same extent as the positives and even decrease.
+On the other hand, in images of low reliability (where the model is uncertain), the confidence score of the optimal positive prediction does not significantly increase, while the scores of the optimal negative ones are either slightly raised or unchanged.
+Based on this observation, we present our main claim:

+\emph{DETR learns to assign multiple predictions for each object within a given image and to designate a single prediction that is calibrated, while the remaining predictions are suppressed to have low foreground confidence, even when maintaining accurate localization.
+When the model's uncertainty about its prediction (and thus about the matching process) is high, the confidence separation between those predictions diminishes.}